Zmmyslony/vector_slicer/README.md

 Due to the variety of gcode formats in use, the slicer does NOT generate the output in gcode, but rather in abstract pixel-based coordinates.
-There is a separate program for translating it into gcode (https://github.com/Zmmyslony/Vector_Slicer_GCode), however, at the time of writing this only directly supports Hyrel printers (specifically, System 30M), but other formats can also be implemented on request.
+There is a separate program for translating it into gcode (https://github.com/Zmmyslony/Vector_Slicer_GCode), however, at the time of writing this, it only directly supports Hyrel printers, specifically, System 30M, but other formats can also be implemented on request.

 ### Python usage